prebish/cpu2247-schematic/README.md

 2. Navigate to the `./logism-cpu-schematic/` directory and select `cpu2247.circ`.

 ### Loading Programs
 1. Right-Click on the **ROM Component**.
     ![ROM Component Image](./imgs/pointing_to_rom.png)

 2. Click **Load Image**.
     ![Load Image Image](./imgs/click_load_image.png)

 3. Navigate to the `logism-cpu-schematic/roms/` directory and select a `.rom` file.

-    Notice the lines in the ROM aren't filled with all 0's anymore?
-(Except for `00_halt.rom`)

 ### Running Programs
 To run the program you loaded, you must start the clock cycle.

 1. Go to **Simulate** at the top of Logism.
 2. Click **Ticks Enabled**.
     You can select this again to make the clock stop.
-3. Go to **Simulate > Tick Frequency** and Select any frequency greater than 4Hz
+3. Go to **Simulate > Tick Frequency**
+    Now you can select any frequency (greater than 4Hz)

 **TIP:** you can clear everything by selecting **Simulate > Reset Simulation**

 ## License
 This project is licensed under the **MIT License** - see the `LICENSE` file for details.